awsdocs/amazon-chime-sdk-developer-guide/doc_source/meetings-sdk.md

 **Video**
 The media service group acts as a Selective Forwarding Unit \(SFU\) using a publish and subscribe model\.
 Each attendee can publish one video source, up to a total of 16 simultaneous videos per meeting\.
 Each attendee can also subscribe to all other videos in the meeting except for their own\.
 Video is sampled at a rate of 15 frames per second and encoded with a variable bitrate codec\.

+**Data messages**
+In addition to audio and video content, meeting attendees can send each other real\-time data messages of up to 2 KB each\.
+Developers can use messages to implement custom meeting features such as whiteboarding, chat, real\-time emoji reactions, and application\-specific floor control signaling\.

 **Content sharing**
 The client application can share audio and video content, such as screen captures or media files\.
 Each content share appears in the meeting as an additional attendee\.